 Department of Public Works Focuses on Essential Services

 The City of Milwaukee Department of Public Works (DPW) continues to monitor the situation surrounding COVID-19.
-For the current safety and long-term health of our workforce, DPW is focusing on essential services throughout each of our divisions.
 Our field staff is also impacted and operating in smaller numbers.
 Please be patient as response times will likely be longer than usual and some non-essential services are suspended and will be resumed at a later date.

 - Our Customer Service Center is closed to walk-in service at the Municipal Services Building, 841 N. Broadway.
 Customers should use other methods of payment or call us at (414) 286-2830 if they cannot pay with a mailed check, online, or by phone.